 The judge could require the other parent to pay bills directly, give you the money so you can pay bills or send the money directly to your child.

 Before your child considers an expensive private university, keep in mind that there is a limit to the other parent’s obligations.
-Tuition and fees cannot exceed what an in-state student would pay at the University of Illinois at Urbana-Champaign that year.
+Tuition and fees cannot exceed what an in-state student would pay at the University of in Illinois at Urbana-Champaign that year.
 The limit on housing expenses is the cost of a double room on campus at U of I.

 If your child lives with you while attending college, then the other parent would help pay for basic living expenses.
 To continue to receive educational support, your child must make passing grades.
 Support ends when your child turns 23, graduates or marries.